MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-windows.md

 ### Windows Autopilot administrator tasks

-- Be sure your devices are running Windows 10 and newer.
+- Be sure your devices are running Windows 10/11.
 For a complete list, see [software requirements](../../autopilot/software-requirements.md).

 - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), register the devices in to Windows Autopilot.
 This step joins the devices to Azure AD.
 For more specific information, see [Windows Autopilot registration overview](../../autopilot/registration-overview.md) and [Manual registration overview](../../autopilot/manual-registration.md).